-Click on an image to begin slideshow.
-Space Art is available for purchase.
-Contact email@example.com
+Click any image to begin slideshow.
+Space Art is available for licensing or purchase: firstname.lastname@example.org

 David’s art represents a rare combination of fine art, modeling, digital art expertise and his own wonderment of science.
 His work has been commissioned and featured in National Geographic, NASA and nasa.gov’s Astronomy Picture of the Day, Smithsonian Magazine and the Smithsonian Channel, Harvard Magazine, Harvard CfA, the History Channel, PBS programming, Astronomy magazine and regularly at space.com.
-He has illustrated all 7 of his books for National Geographic, as well as the next “Cosmic Catastrophes” release from Random House.
+He has illustrated all 7 of his books for National Geographic, and 3 books for Penguin Random House/Smithsonian Books.

 He has been featured alongside his “Alien Worlds” space art on the History Channel series “The Universe”; the BBC World Service; Weather Channel’s Space features, and PBS.